 Revenant Records producer Dean Blackwell and Third Man Records owner Jack White set out to create the mother of all reissue projects.
 One critical component of this unprecedented project was a computer-based interface for navigating 800 musical recordings in ways beyond the capabilities of common software like iTunes.
 Martin Doudoroff LLC identified, designed and implemented the unorthodox solution that met the tricky requirements and the available budget.
 This lavish box set was released in late 2013 and subsequently won the Grammy for best box set in February 2014.

 The Dines Letter

 Venerable self-publishing market timer James Dines had a problem: he was launching a new web site which was to augment the subscriptions and sales of his newsletters and books.
 Dines & Co. needed an e-commerce system, but had very specific security requirements, needed the system to fit into existing office processes and needed to work with the payment processor they already had.
-Martin Doudoroff LLC created an unusual bespoke e-commerce system that met all three requirements and which is still in use today.
+Martin Doudoroff LLC created an unusual bespoke e-commerce system that met all three requirements.

 Old Fashioned 101

 Old Fashioned 101 is merely a cranky editorial written to puncture the myths about this ur-cocktail, but also served as a web typography experiment employing the then-nascent TypeKit web font service.
 Surprisingly, Old Fashioned 101 remains popular enough as of February 2016 to draw around 200 readers per day!

 What little time Lloyd Chambers has after testing and writing about camera and computer equipment he spends on his bicycles.
 Inevitably, we spun off for him a third web publication dedicated to competitive amateur cycling.
 Part diary, part equipment review site, the Wind In My Face was implemented with many of the same tools Martin Doudoroff LLC developed for diglloyd.com and macperformanceguide.com.